Logistics Management: Sensitivity Analysis for Modal Choice

 1. Carrying Cost Rate

-The carrying cost rate refers to the expenses associated with holding inventory over a period.
-This includes costs like storage, insurance, depreciation, and opportunity costs.
-Changes in the carrying cost rate can significantly affect decisions, especially when choosing between faster, more expensive transportation modes and slower, cheaper ones.
+The carrying cost rate refers to the expenses associated with holding inventory over time, including storage, insurance, depreciation, and opportunity costs.
+Changes in this rate can significantly impact modal choice decisions, especially when weighing faster, more expensive transportation options against slower, cheaper ones.

 2. Freight Cost